Moana (2016 film): Music and soundtrack

 The film's soundtrack was released by Walt Disney Records on November 18, 2016.
-The songs were written by Opetaia Foa'i; Mark Mancina, who previously collaborated with the studio on Tarzan and Brother Bear; and Lin-Manuel Miranda, while the score was written by Mancina.
+The songs were written by Opetaia Foa'i; Mark Mancina, in his third collaboration with Walt Disney Animation Studios after Tarzan and Brother Bear; and Lin-Manuel Miranda, while the score was written by Mancina.
 The lyrics are in English, Samoan, and the Tokelauan language.
 The soundtrack peaked at number two on the Billboard 200.

 A song from the soundtrack, "How Far I'll Go" with words/lyrics by Lin-Manuel Miranda, was nominated for Best Original Song at the 89th Academy Awards.

 The song "How Far I'll Go" earned several high-profile nominations, including the Academy Award for Best Original Song (89th Oscars) and the Golden Globe Award for Best Original Song (74th Golden Globes).
 It also secured the Grammy Award for Best Song Written for Visual Media at the 60th Annual Grammy Awards.